Open Enrollment Guide 2026

 Step 6 - Flexible Spending Accounts (FSAs)

-Would you like to set aside pre-tax dollars in FSA account(s) to pay for Healthcare and/or Dependent Care expenses?
+Would you like to set aside pre-tax dollars in an FSA to cover Healthcare and/or Dependent Care expenses?

-If YES, determine how much you would like to set aside.
-Complete the Health Care FSA button on SF My Hub.
-If you need more detailed guidance, click here.
+- If YES: Decide how much you want to contribute, then complete the Health Care FSA section on SF My Hub.

-If NO, proceed to the next Step if you would like to make changes to other benefits.
+- If NO: Continue to the next step to make changes to other benefits.

 Step 7 - Voluntary Benefits